Schumilex5/CivitAIGalleryDownloader/README.md

 ###### You can pin the extension now and start it by clicking on it.

 ## Known Bugs:
+- Sometimes you need to click the restart button if the download is stuck, if it happenes too much or stops progressing disabling then re-enabling the extension should fix it
 - I met one gallery among hundreds where images were hosted elsewhere and I got a header error, Ill think about patching it if I encounter it again